 As the home of the Texas Medical Center - the largest medical city in the world, Houston has become an epicenter for innovation in translational biomedical research.
 The Houston Methodist Academic Institute was designed to be collaborative in order to focus on multi-disciplinary, translational research at the intersection of traditional disciplines to develop treatments with ready applicability to human disease.
 The Academic Institute brings interdisciplinary, cross-institutional teams together to take on challenges that cannot be solved with just one technology or perspective.

-Houston Methodist and the Texas Medical Center have built a collaborative, collegial environment on a campaign to become the 'Third Coast of Biomedicine," positioning it to drive the commercialization of cutting-edge ideas more readily.
+Houston Methodist is located in the heart of the world’s largest medical complex and life science ecosystem, home to 60+ medical institutions serving more than 10 million patients annually and 20 colleges and universities with $867 million in NIH funding.
 To further cultivate this environment, the City of Houston is making a significant investment in an "Innovation corridor," spanning from the Medical Center to Midtown Houston.
 In the spirit of this growth, Weill Cornell Medicine has solidified their partnership with the Academic Institute with the launch of the Graduate PhD Program.
+Visit Houston Methodist's website to see the faculty in the program and see additional information.

 Applicants should have a strong undergraduate background and record of achievement in the biological sciences, including biochemistry, molecular genetics and microbiology, along with undergraduate laboratory research experience.
 Strong backgrounds in chemistry, physics or computer science are also encouraged.